AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 ## Data Serialization

-Predefined settings from JS format can be serialized into JSON format for the sake of convenient in future usage
+Predefined settings from JS format can be serialized into JSON format for the sake of convenient in future usage.
+Method **.toJson()** transfers current chart settings into JSON object.
+This method creates an object, that contains all posible methods and parameters of the chart.

+{sample}WD\_Data\_from\_JSON\_18{sample}

 **Note:** Parameters of text formatting can't be serialized and will be set by default in JSON format.